zebateira/rama-spotify/README.md

 You should now be in the app and seeing a graph thingy.

+If not, restart Spotify (open the app by typing spotify:app:rama in the search bar).

 #### Manual installer (windows and mac)

 These are the contents of the script: